Camaragibe

-Camaragibe is a city in the Northeast region of Brazil, in the state of Pernambuco.
+Camaragibe (/Recifense portuguese pronunciation: [kɐmɐɾɐˈʒibi]/) is a city in the Northeast region of Brazil, in the state of Pernambuco.
 It lies within the Greater Recife — Brazil's 5th-largest metropolitan area.

 Currently, Camaragibe is run by Diego Cabral (from the political party Republicans) and Debora Rocha (The Vice-mayor).

 History

 The lands now belonging to the city were used as a reserve of wood, and then for sugar planting.
 It was populated by natives, until the arrival of Portuguese with Duarte Coelho Pereira, around 1500.
 After the Portuguese arrival, however, the natives were not completely driven from the area.

 In the 16th century, the city (then just an engenho) was considered one of the richest in the region until the Dutch invasion in 1645.
 At that time, the farm was burned to the ground by the natives.

 On 13 May 1982, Camaragibe, which was then part of the bigger city São Lourenço da Mata, was elevated to the category of city.

 The city is considered among the most densely populated urban areas in the world because of the very accelerated growth that the city experienced from the emancipation until now.